-It has plenty of older movies, like 1989's The 'Burbs, but more recent picks are available, too, like 2018's Hereditary.
+It has plenty of older movies, like 1985's Clue, but more recent picks are available, too, like 2019's Knives Out.
 Also look for film noir flicks, BBC movies, and more.

 Amazon Prime TV

 There are plenty of Prime Original series to binge, but you'll find seasons of beloved favorites, as well.
-The X-Files, The Sopranos, Sex and the City, and Downton Abbey were all part of the Prime Video lineup at press time.
+House, M.D., Bones, 30 Rock, and Downton Abbey were all part of the Prime Video lineup at press time.

 All the seasons of most of these series are available.
 Note that If a show is ongoing, the latest season might not be included with Prime yet.
 However, you can often buy individual episodes or season passes if you can't wait for Prime to pick it up.

 Amazon has invested heavily in its original content.
 While these titles don't make up the bulk of its video catalog, critically acclaimed series like The Boys and movies like Chemical Hearts are still worth checking out.